jalaan/subscription-business-health/README.md

 ![Monthly MRR Trend](screenshots/03_monthly_mrr_trend.png)

-Monthly Active MRR is tracked over time and segmented by subscription plan tier.
-This view helps identify revenue concentration, compare growth trajectories across plans, and detect early signs of revenue stagnation or decline.
+MRR is tracked over time and segmented by plan tier, enabling comparison of growth trajectories and identification of revenue concentration across plans.

 ---